Evaluation of endothelial dysfunction with coronary flow reserve measurement in patients with fibromyalgia | |

 independent predictor of long-term prognosis

-15] We evaluated endothelial
+of atherosclerosis.[15]
+We evaluated endothelial

 dysfunction which was revealed by decreased levels